Frankfurt am Main II

 Frankfurt am Main II is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 182.
 It is located in southern Hesse, comprising the eastern part of the city of Frankfurt am Main.

 Frankfurt am Main II was created for the inaugural 1949 federal election.
-From 2021 to 2025, it has been represented by Omid Nouripour of the Alliance 90/The Greens.
+From 2021 to 2025, it was represented by Omid Nouripour of the Alliance 90/The Greens.

 Geography

 Frankfurt am Main II is located in southern Hesse.
 As of the 2021 federal election, it comprises the Ortsbezirke of Innenstadt III, Bornheim/Ostend, Süd, West (only Schwanheim Ortsteil), Nord-Ost, Ost, Kalbach-Riedberg, Nieder-Erlenbach, Harheim, Nieder-Eschbach, and Bergen-Enkheim from the independent city of Frankfurt am Main.

 History

 Frankfurt am Main II was created in 1949, then known as Frankfurt/M II.
 From 1965 through 1972, it was named Frankfurt II.
 In the 1976 election, it was named Frankfurt (Main) II.
 It acquired its current name in the 1980 election.
 In the 1949 election, it was Hesse constituency 16 in the numbering system.
 From 1953 through 1976, it was number 141.
 From 1980 through 1998, it was number 139.
 In the 2002 and 2005 elections, it was number 184.
 In the 2009 through 2021 elections, it was number 183.
 From the 2025 election, it has been number 182.

 Originally, the constituency comprised the Stadtbezirke of Innenstadt, Gutleutviertel, Gallusviertel, Rebstock, Westend, Bockenheim, Rödelheim, Hausen, Praunheim, Heddernheim, Ginnheim, Eschersheim, and Niederursel from the city of Frankfurt am Main.
 In the 1976 through 1998 elections, it comprised the Stadtbezirke of Innenstadt, Gutleutviertel, Gallusviertel, Westend, Bockenheim, Heddernheim, Ginnheim, Eschersheim, Niederursel, Sachsenhausen, Niederrad, Goldstein-Ost, Altstadt, Bahnhofsviertel, Kalbach, and Dornbusch-West from the city of Frankfurt am Main.
 It acquired its current borders in the 2002 election.